Follicular dendritic cell sarcoma (FDC sarcoma) is a very rare type of sarcoma. Some of its symptoms, such as painless swollen

 Follicular dendritic cell sarcomas have proteins (markers) on the cells.
 Specific proteins include CD21, CD23 and CD35.
 Doctors can test for these proteins to confirm the diagnosis.
 The testing is called immunohistochemical staining.

-As follicular dendritic cell sarcoma is very rare, doctors are still trying to work out the standard treatment.
+As follicular dendritic cell sarcoma is very rare, standard treatment guidelines are not that clear compared to most other cancers.
 Your specialist will discuss this with you.

 Your treatment depends on: